- Business and Employment»

 What is the most important factor when optimizing articles?

-Case Study #1: Turning an Unfeatured Hub Into a Featured Hub by Replacing Old Images
+Case Study #1: Turning an Unfeatured Article Into a Featured Article by Replacing Old Images

-This was an older hub with a high word count of over 2,000 words.
-I found that all my images didn't include a source or a caption, which I added.
-Also, when I edited all the images, I received a message that the image was not sized properly and that an adjustment would be made once I clicked Save, which was the case.
+This was an older article with a decent word count of over 2,000 words.
+However, I found that all my images didn't include a source or a caption, which I added.
+Keyword friendly captions can be especially helpful and make your images more search-friendly with search engines.
+I also made sure all my images were sized properly and were high resolution.

 Sometimes it's the "little" things you change that make a big difference.

-Case Study #2: Turning an Unfeatured Hub Into a Featured Hub by Adding Attributes and Resizing Images
+Case Study #2: Turning an Unfeatured Article Into a Featured Article by Adding Attributes and Resizing Images

-The next hub that I attempted to optimize is called How to Cook Spaghetti Squash and Make Mock Spaghetti and Meatballs.This hub has a word count of 550 words.
-Although the word count was not extremely high, the indicator on the upper right (when in edit mode) showed that the hub quality was high, as shown in this graphic:
+The next article that I attempted to optimize is called How to Cook Spaghetti Squash and Make Mock Spaghetti and Meatballs.This article had a word count of 550 words.
+Although the word count was not extremely high, the indicator in hubpages showed that the hub quality was high, as shown in this graphic:

 I checked each photo and image, to make sure it was sized properly and of good quality.
 Some images were small in size and the following alert displayed when I selected to edit the image: